strudel-science/strudel-kit/docs/docs/guides/tutorials/basic-app-with-strudel/1-setup.md

 ### (Optional) Install NodeJS and NPM Globally

 If you used conda and created an environment using the command in the guide, then you will have Node.js and NPM installed inside of that conda environment and that should allow you to run the app without issue.
 If you prefer to install Node.js and NPM outside of conda, you can install it globally by following the [instructions on the NodeJS download page](https://nodejs.org/en/download) to install NPM and NodeJS together for your operating system.
+This is typical for web developers who regularly work NPM and Node.js.

 ## Next Steps

-Now that you have the client installed, you can start building your first STRUDEL application.
+Now that you have the CLI installed, you can start building your first STRUDEL application.